Unfortunately, divorce is becoming increasingly common, and we are ill prepared for it when it actually happens to us.

 Temporary Storage Near You

 Have your belongings been divided but you cannot move into your new home yet?
-Consider renting a storage unit near you.
+Consider renting self storage near you.
 You simply store your things for a while, safely under lock and key, yet always accessible if needed.

 Note!
 It is important that you move your belongings to a new house or a storage unit with the approval of your future ex-partner.
 Keep communicating to prevent arguments.